For a Humane Latvia: 2020–present: loss of popularity, splits, rebrand

 In 2020, the party suffered an electoral setback, receiving only 1.12% of the vote at the 2020 Riga City Council snap election.
 On December 12, 2020, during a party convention KPV LV members voted to remove chairman Atis Zakatistovs from the party, replace him with board member Rolands Millers and to rename the party to For a Humane Latvia (Par cilvēcīgu Latviju).
 The change was contested by a splinter convention held the earlier same month, which prompted the Register of Enterprises of the Republic of Latvia (UR) to postpone the name change and return the submission documents for revision with a deadline of April 2021.
 On February 1, 2021, the Register of Enterprises registered the change of name and administrative board.
 A member of the Saeima, Ieva Krapāne, was elected as party leader during a congress on March 7, but twenty days later the board elected during the first December convention announced that they had regained recognition from the UR as the legitimate party board and will return to using KPV LV as the party name - a move described as a "technical move" and "provocation" by Krapāne.

 On 21 April 2021, one of the party's three ministers in the incumbent Kariņš cabinet, the Minister of Economics Jānis Vitenbergs, left the party to join the National Alliance.
 The following day, the KPV LV parliamentary faction voted to remove Vitenbergs from the office of Minister of Economics.
 Later the same day, it was announced that he was to remain in office after all, after the KPV LV faction had changed its mind and chosen to continue supporting Vitenbergs as Minister of Economics.
 On 12 May, the party's 9 MPs held another vote on whether to force Vitenbergs' resignation from his ministerial role, with four MPs voting for, four against, and one abstaining.
 Subsequently, the four MPs who voted against removing Vitenbergs left the party and parliamentary faction.

 In the run up to the 2022 election, on 27 April 2022 the party announced the formation of the Union for Latvia alliance together with the Latvian Social Democratic Workers' Party, albeit the Social Democrats later withdrew and joined the Union of Greens and Farmers.
 They were in turn replaced with the far-right Heritage of the Fatherland party.
 The Union for Latvia list received a mere 0.33% of votes, losing all of its MPs and state political party funding.

-On September 2, 2025, by decision of the Riga City Court, the party was officially dissolved.
+On 2 September 2025, by a decision of the Riga City Court, the party was officially dissolved.

 Ideology

-The party has been described as right-wing populist, populist, valence populist, anti-establishment, and Eurosceptic.
+The party was described as right-wing populist, populist, valence populist, anti-establishment, and Eurosceptic.

 PCL's position on the European Union has been compared to that of Italy's Five Star Movement – not promoting "hard Euroscepticism" in line with the predominantly pro-EU majority of competing parties, but also taking critical stances of the EU's economic policies, including the euro.